akolpakov/django-unused-media/README.md

 # Tests
-At first make sure that you are in virtualenv.
+At first make sure that you are in virtualenv if you use it.

 Install all dependencies:
 ```